sariVagshal/Command-Demo/README.md

 # Command-Demo

+An exercise that simulates our computer's command line.
+Clean, neat and readable user code.

-Simulate the cmd on Linux
+Note!
+Only work on Linux operating system!